Whistleblower Policy (v0.2 DRAFT)

 No Covered Person or other reporter shall be subject to retaliation — including discharge, demotion, suspension, harassment, or adverse employment, contractual, or platform-account action — for making a good-faith report or for participating in an investigation.
 Retaliation is itself a violation of this Policy and is independently actionable.

 The audit/governance committee (or designated independent investigator) shall conduct a prompt and impartial investigation of each report.
 The committee may engage outside counsel or independent investigators.
-The reporter will receive acknowledgment within [CONFIRM] 5 business days and, where feasible, a summary disposition within [CONFIRM] 60 days.
+The reporter will receive acknowledgment within 5 business days and, where feasible, a summary disposition within 60 days.

 Reports and investigation materials shall be kept confidential to the extent consistent with conducting a thorough investigation and complying with applicable law.
 Anonymous reports will be respected; reporter identity (where known) will be disclosed only as necessary for the investigation or as required by law.